Liquid Democracy or Direct Democracy? One Theoretical Result and Two Experiments: The Model

-Before the election, each voter receives a signal and is informed of the signal's precision.
-The voter then chooses whether indeed to vote, for one or the other of the two options, or whether to delegate the vote, and in this case, whether to delegate it to an expert or to a non-expert.
-If delegated, the vote is assigned randomly, with equal probability, to any individual in the indicated category.\footnote{Random assignment of delegated votes is the natural assumption in the absence of distinguishing characteristics across experts (and non-experts).
-It also leads to some desirable spreading of delegated votes, as advocated for example by G\H{o}lz et al. (2018).
-We note in passing that in our model mixing uniformly across all voters of a given type when delegating is also an equilibrium strategy if voters can delegate to any specific other voter.} When counting votes, each voter who has chosen not to delegate receives a weight equal to the number of votes delegated to her, plus 1.
-The decision receiving more votes is chosen.
+LD allows for delegation.
+Before the election, each voter receives a signal and is informed of the signal's precision, i.e. observes $q_i$ and $s_i$.

+The voter then chooses whether indeed to vote, for one or the other of the two options, or whether to delegate the vote to an expert.
+All voters, including experts, may choose to delegate.
+Any delegated vote is assigned randomly, with equal probability, to any expert (with the exception of the delegator himself, if the delegator is an expert).\footnote{Random assignment of delegated votes is a natural assumption in the absence of distinguishing characteristics across individuals.
+It is also desirable because it tends to balance the accumulation of voting power (for example, G\H{o}lz et al., 2018, Buechel and Mechtenberg, 2019).
+In our model, mixing uniformly when delegating to experts would be an equilibrium strategy if voters could target individual experts.}